Core-Tools/hsu-core/go/pkg/processfile/OS_DIRECTORY_CONVENTIONS.md

 - ✅ **Enables proper permissions management** across platforms
 - ✅ **Facilitates system administration** by using expected locations

-This ensures HSU Master applications feel "native" on each platform and integrate seamlessly with existing system administration workflows and monitoring tools.
+This ensures HSU applications feel "native" on each platform and integrate seamlessly with existing system administration workflows and monitoring tools.